-The builder is currently in early access.
+The builder is in general access.
 If you’d like to learn more, contact us.

 Insight panels are just one of many ways Coveo can help enhance and improve your customer service.
 Let’s take a peek at what else we can do!